CineVox

 CineVox Filmproduktion GmbH was a film and television production company founded by Dieter Geissler based in Germany, operating from 1980 to 1999.
-The company's releases were handled by Warner Bros. in Germany, France and the United Kingdom.
-Prior to its liquidation, all rights were transferred to other companies within the CineVox Entertainment Group which has companies in Los Angeles, Munich, and London.
+The company's theatrical releases were handled by Warner Bros. in Germany, France and the United Kingdom.
+Prior to its liquidation, all rights were transferred to other companies within the CineVox Entertainment Group which has branches in Munich, London and Los Angeles.